Hilary examines what the new Code of Conduct for online gambling businesses hopes to achieve.

 All BGC members offering gambling websites or apps in the UK will be required to comply with the Code by August 2021.
 We strongly encourage all other businesses offering online gambling activities to implement the Code as well.

-Online gambling businesses who apply for the Safer Gambling Standard will also need to demonstrate that they comply with the Code as part of the accreditation process.
+Online gambling businesses who apply for the Safer Gambling Standard will also need to demonstrate that they comply with the Code as part of the assurance process.

 Find out more